Home

 Free Fraction Strips

 GradeA's free fraction strips are a great resource to use in the classroom, or at home.
 Please feel free to download or print them.
-Also, don't miss our lessons on how to use them to get your child or children to really understand the meaning of fractions.
+Also, don't miss our lessons on how to use the fraction strips to get your child or student to really understand the meaning of fractions.
+Its a tough subject, but the information below helps make it an understandable concept.

-What are Fraction Strips and what are they Used for?
+What are Fraction Strips and Why Use Them?

 Fraction strips are simply strips of paper that are sectioned off represent the "parts of a whole."
 They can come in different shapes, sizes, and colors, and can be used as manipulatives for many fraction lessons.